There are some Friday I wonder what to write. Others where so much has happened in the past fortnight I don’t know where to begin.

 Doctors tell insurers not to worry about the bird flu…it’s tweetable

 Let’s kick off with Indonesia.
-It’s one of the first digitally native medical systems in the world and, with private healthcare market sitting at 2% penetration, screams growth opportunities.
+It’s one of the first digitally native medical systems in the world and, with private health acquisition market sitting at 2% penetration, screams growth opportunities.
 One of the companies tapping into the growth is Alodokter which this week announced a $33M Series C.

 They already have 20 million monthly active users who use their app to chat with doctors, book appointments, discover personalised content and manage their health insurance.
 To put this in perspective I live in the UK and this morning have successfully failed 3x to complete the automated voice system at my local doctors.